 Army of the Potomac

 Following the disaster at Bull Run, President Abraham Lincoln turned to Major General George B. McClellan to reorganize Union forces in the East.
-On November 9, 1861, McClellan issued Special Order No. 136 (Army of the Potomac) appointing Keyes to replace Brigadier General Don Carlos Buell as a divisional commander in the newly created Army of the Potomac.
+On November 9, 1861, McClellan issued Special Orders, No. 136 (Army of the Potomac) appointing Keyes to replace Brigadier General Don Carlos Buell as a divisional commander in the newly created Army of the Potomac.
 By the spring of 1862, President Lincoln drafted his own reorganization plan for the Army of the Potomac.
 On March 8, he issued War Order No. 2, merging the army’s divisions into five corps.
-Lincoln named Major General Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General S. P. Heintzelman, Keyes, and Major General Nathaniel P. Banks to command the five corps, respectively.
-Dutifully, on March 13, 1862, a disgruntled McClellan issued General Order No. 101 (Army of the Potomac) confirming the President’s selections.
+Lincoln named Major General Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General Samuel P. Heintzelman, Major General Nathaniel P. Banks, and Keyes to command the five corps.
+Dutifully, on March 13, 1862, a disgruntled McClellan issued General Orders, No. 101 (Army of the Potomac) confirming the President’s selections.

 On November 22, 1862, Keyes married Mrs. Mary Loughborough Bissell, the widow of George W.P.
 Bissell.
 It was the second marriage for each spouse.
 Their union produced five children.